The lattice of worker-quasi-stable matchings: Further results with the Law of Aggregate Demand

-Finally, even though the results that we obtain in Section \ref{mas resultados LAD} under substitutability and \textit{LAD} are analogous to those obtained by \cite{wu2018lattice} for firm-quasi-stable matchings under responsive preferences (their Lemma 3.11, Theorem 3.12, and Corollaries 4.1 and 4.2), there are important differences.
-One of them is that our setting is wide more general, since the class of substitutable preferences contains the class of responsive preferences.
+Finally, even though the results that we obtain in this section under substitutability and \textit{LAD} are analogous to those obtained by \cite{wu2018lattice} for firm-quasi-stable matchings under responsive preferences (their Lemma 3.11, Theorem 3.12, and Corollaries 4.1 and 4.2), there are important differences.
+One of them is that our setting is more general, since each substitutable choice function induces a substitutable preference, and the class of substitutable preferences contains the class of responsive preferences.
 Another one is that their method of proof relies on the results established by \cite{blum1997vacancy}, that under responsiveness link many-to-one models with one-to-one models, while ours is independent and based on Blair's approach under substitutability.